kelseyhightower/kubestack/README.md

 ## Packer Images

 Immutable infrastructure is the future.
-Instead of using cloud-init to provision machines at boot we'll create custom images using Packer for the Kubernetes server and worker machines.
+Instead of using cloud-init to provision machines at boot we'll create a custom image using Packer.

 Run the packer commands below will create the following image: